htcondor/htcondor/docs/users-manual/parallel-applications.rst

  Differing Requirements for the Machines

-Sometimes one machine’s part in a parallel job will have specialized needs.
+Sometimes one machine's part in a parallel job will have specialized needs.
 These can be handled with a
 **Requirements**\ :index:`Requirements<single: Requirements; submit commands>` submit command that also specifies the number of needed machines.